-You must configure this variable between the time you load ASDF and the time you first try to use it.
-Loading and configuring ASDF presumably happen as part of some initialization script that builds or starts your Common Lisp software system.
-(For instance, some SBCL users used to put it in their '~/.sbclrc'.)
+You must configure this variable after you load ASDF 3 or later, yet before the first time you try to use it.
+This loading and configuring of ASDF must happen as part of some initialization script: typically, either a script you maintain that builds your project, or your implementation's initialization script (e.g. ~/.sbclrc for SBCL).